hawkhai/hawkhai.github.io/_posts/2020-10-31-dip-graphic-algorithms.md

 ## 杂物移除

-This algorithm is available both as a [Gimp](https://www.scriptol.com/design/gimp/removing-objects.php) plugin to install or in Photoshop.
+This algorithm is available both as a [Gimp {% include relref_scriptol.html %}](https://www.scriptol.com/design/gimp/removing-objects.php) plugin to install or in Photoshop.

 <http://www.logarithmic.net/pfh/resynthesizer>